Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: On Hardness of |Hom(H->T)|

-In this section, we take a closer look at the proof of the following complexity classification which is due to Dalmau and Jonsson. \begin{theorem}[\cite{DalmauJ04}] Let $\mathcal{H}$ be a recursively enumerable class of graphs. \begin{enumerate}[(1)] \item If the treewidth of $\mathcal{H}$ is bounded then $\#\homsprob{\mathcal{H}}{\top}$ is solvable in polynomial time. \item Otherwise, $\#\homsprob{\mathcal{H}}{\top}$ is $\#\W{1}$-hard under parameterized Turing-reductions. \end{enumerate} \end{theorem} In particular, we are interested in the proof of Statement~$(2)$ of \cref{thm:app_class}, that is $\#\W{1}$-hardness for the problem $\#\homsprob{\mathcal{H}}{\top}$.
-The strategy of the proof is a line of reasoning based on the Excluded Grid Theorem\footnote{Recall that the Excluded Grid Theorem states that every class $\mathcal{H}$ of unbounded treewidth contains arbitrarily large grid minors~\cite{RobertsonS86-ExGrid}.}, which is, by now, well-established (see e.g.\ \cite{DalmauJ04,GroheSS01,Curticapean15,DellRW19icalp}).
-Our goal in this section is to show the following consequences of the known proofs of Statement~$(2)$ of \cref{thm:app_class}; recall that a core is a graph without a homomorphism from itself to any of its proper subgraphs. \begin{lemma} Let $\mathcal{H}$ be a recursively enumerable class of graphs of unbounded treewidth. \begin{enumerate}[(1)] \item There exists a parameterized Turing-reduction from the problem $\#\clique$ to the problem $\#\homsprob{\mathcal{H}}{\top}$ such that every oracle query $(H,G)$ satisfies that the graph $G$ is $H$-colorable. \item If, additionally, the class $\mathcal{H}$ only contains connected cores, then there exists a parameterized weakly parsimonious reduction from the problem $\#\clique$ to the problem $\#\homsprob{\mathcal{H}}{\top}$ such that every pair $(H,G)$ in the image of the reduction satisfies that the graph $G$ is connected and $H$-colorable. \end{enumerate} \end{lemma} To accommodate readers unfamiliar with the proof of \cref{thm:app_class} on the one hand, but to refrain from including the proof in full detail on the other hand, we provide an outline only.
+In particular, we are interested in the proof of Statement~$(2)$ of \cref{thm:app_class}, that is $\#\W{1}$-hardness for the problem $\#\homsprob{\mathcal{H}}{\top}$.
+The strategy of the proof is a line of reasoning based on the Excluded Grid Theorem\footnote{Recall that the Excluded Grid Theorem states that every class $\mathcal{H}$ of unbounded treewidth contains arbitrarily large grid minors~\cite{RobertsonS86-ExGrid}.}, which is, by now, well-established (see for instance\ \cite{DalmauJ04,GroheSS01,Curticapean15,DellRW19icalp}).
+Our goal in this section is to show the following consequences of the known proofs of Statement~$(2)$ of \cref{thm:app_class}; recall that a core is a graph without a homomorphism from itself to any of its proper subgraphs. \begin{lemma} Let $\mathcal{H}$ be a recursively enumerable class of graphs of unbounded treewidth. \begin{enumerate}[~1~] \item There is a parameterized Turing-reduction from the problem $\#\clique$ to the problem $\#\homsprob{\mathcal{H}}{\top}$ such that every oracle query $(H,G)$ satisfies that the graph $G$ is $H$-colorable. \item If, additionally, the class $\mathcal{H}$ contains only connected cores, then there is a parameterized weakly parsimonious reduction from the problem $\#\clique$ to the problem $\#\homsprob{\mathcal{H}}{\top}$ such that every pair $(H,G)$ in the image of the reduction satisfies that the graph $G$ is connected and $H$-colorable.\lipicsEnd \end{enumerate} \end{lemma}

+To accommodate readers unfamiliar with the proof of \cref{thm:app_class} on the one hand, but to refrain from including the proof in full detail on the other hand, we provide an outline only.
 For technical reasons, we start by proving that the instances of the problem $\#\clique$ can be assumed to be connected graphs. \begin{lemma} Let $\#\textsc{ConnClique}$ be the problem of, given a \emph{connected} graph $G$ and a positive integer $k$, computing the number of cliques of size $k$ in $G$.
 Then we have that

 \end{lemma} \begin{proof} Let $(G,k)$ be an instance of $\#\clique$.
 If the number $k$ is $1$, then the number of $k$-cliques in $G$ is just the number of vertices $|V(G)|$ of $G$.
 Hence, the reduction can output $(P_{|V(G)|-1},2)$, where $P_i$ is the path with $i+1$ edges.